StorageVault Reports 2021 First Quarter Results and Increases Dividend

-Revenue for the first quarter 2020 increased to $35.8 million compared to $26.2 million in Q1 2019 and net operating income (“NOI”), a non IFRS measure, grew to $23.1 million from $17.4 million for the comparative period.
-Our cash flow from operations increased year over year and when combined with our financing and investing activities resulted in a cash balance of $14.3 million at the end of the quarter.
-The Q1 2020 net loss of $8.4 million (net loss of $8.8 million for Q1 2019) is after $20.1 million of depreciation and amortization and deferred tax recovery recorded in the quarter of $3.9 million.
+Revenue for the first quarter of 2021 increased to $43.3 million compared to $35.8 million in Q1 2020 and net operating income (“NOI”), a non-IFRS measure, grew to $27.4 million from $23.1 million for the comparative period.
+Our cash flow from operations increased year over year and when combined with our financing and investing activities resulted in a cash balance of $20.3 million at the end of the quarter.
+The Q1 2021 net loss of $11.4 million (net loss of $8.4 million for Q1 2020) is mainly after $22.1 million of depreciation and amortization and deferred tax recovery recorded in the quarter of $2.2 million.
 Both amounts are non-cash items.

-As a result of our revenue management program and operational efficiency, Revenue and NOI from existing self storage stores increased by 7.0% and 7.1%, compared to the same period last year.
-Funds from operations (“FFO”), a non IFRS measure, were $7.9 million for Q1 2020 compared to $5.3 million in Q1 2019, a 50.0% increase year over year.
-Adjusted funds from operations (“AFFO”), a non IFRS measure, were $8.8 million for Q1 2020 compared to $7.3 million in Q1 2019, a 20.7% increase.
+As a result of our occupancy levels, revenue management program and operational efficiency, Revenue and NOI from existing self storage stores increased by 10.5% and 11.8%, compared to the same period last year.
+Funds from operations (“FFO”), a non-IFRS measure, were $8.7 million for Q1 2021 compared to $7.9 million in Q1 2020, a 9.5% increase year over year.
+Adjusted funds from operations (“AFFO”), a non-IFRS measure, were $10.0 million for Q1 2021 compared to $8.8 million in Q1 2020, a 14.1% increase.
+Both the FFO and AFFO are muted by the operational and interest expenses related to the $114.6 million in new build and lease-up stores and raw land acquisitions completed in Q4 2020.
+In Q1 2021, these acquisitions reduced our FFO and AFFO by $0.6 million.
+The Corporation expects to be cash flow positive and realize the benefits of these acquisitions in fiscal 2022 and beyond.

 The COVID-19 Pandemic

-The Corporation continues to execute on our strategies to attract clients through search engine marketing, improving our online presence, virtual community connection programs and the development of large national accounts to fulfill last mile storage needs.
-We are capable of leveraging our national footprint to offer a complete storage, inventory management and mobilization solution through our self and portable storage and records management infrastructure.
-These efforts allowed us to partially mitigate the decline in leads from the lack of transitional activities experienced across Canada and should place us in a strong position when we exit the acute period of COVID-19.
+Since the start of the COVID-19 pandemic, the Corporation continued to execute on our strategies to attract clients through search engine marketing, improving our online presence, virtual community connection programs and the development of a national platform and initiatives to fulfill last mile storage needs.
+These efforts have allowed us to attract clients who are leveraging our national footprint to offer a complete storage, inventory management and mobilization solution through our self and portable storage and records management infrastructures.

-As at March 31, 2020, we have $14.3 million in cash, $65.0 million of credit availability and we continue to generate significant cash flows from our operations.
-These liquidity options, along with our strong relationships with our lenders, provide us with sufficient borrowing capacity, refinancing and liquidity options to take advantage of purchasing opportunities that meet our requirements.
+As at March 31, 2021, we continue to generate significant cash flows from our operations, with $20.3 million in cash on hand.
+Our balance sheet, along with our strong relationships with our lenders, provides us with sufficient borrowing capacity, refinancing and liquidity options to take advantage of acquisition opportunities that meet our requirements, evidenced by the $129.5 million in acquisitions announced so far in fiscal 2021.

 StorageVault is focused on owning and operating storage in the top markets in Canada.
 Our goal is to have multiple stores in each market, with complementary portable storage units and records management storage services, to take advantage of economies of scale.
 Our growth strategy is focused on acquisitions, organic growth, expansion of our existing stores and expansion of our portable storage and record management businesses.